 Our curriculum includes three main components:

 Farmers-in-training are fully integrated into the day-to-day work on our certified organic farm and are responsible for vital roles in food production.
 Revenue generated from sales of the farm’s produce, eggs, and livestock are crucial to the funding of our mission-based programming, including the Mentorship.
 Under the guidance of the Mentor and other Carnation Farms staff, farmers-in-training learn through this sequence: 1) observe, 2) do alongside, 3) do supervised, 4) do unsupervised.
-Fieldwork involves all aspects of vegetable, tree fruit, berry, livestock, and grain production.
-Examples of fieldwork include: bed preparation, seed sowing, transplanting, watering, weeding, thinning, pruning, composting, harvesting, produce handling and storage, feeding and caring for livestock, moving fences, gathering eggs, and operating tractors and other farm machinery.
+Fieldwork involves all aspects of certified organic vegetable and livestock production.
+Examples of fieldwork include: bed preparation, seed sowing, transplanting, watering, weeding, thinning, pruning, composting, harvesting, produce handling and storage, feeding and caring for livestock, poultry processing, moving fences, gathering eggs, and operating tractors and other farm machinery.

-2. Classroom education and application (1 day per week)
+2. Classroom education and application (1 class per week)

-Farmers-in-training participate in a curriculum preparing them for the sustainable production of vegetables, fruits, grains, and livestock.
-They attend classes taught by our Director of Sustainable Agriculture Education, receive training from business, marketing and farming experts, go on field trips, participate in local symposia, view and discuss webinars, and do hands-on practical applications of what they are learning.
-Curriculum topics include:
+Farmers-in-training participate in a curriculum preparing them for the organic production of vegetables and livestock.
+They attend weekly classes, receive training from business and farming experts, go on field trips, participate in local symposia, view and discuss webinars, and do hands-on practical applications of what they are learning.

-• Soils – soil physical properties, soil health, soil fertility management in sustainable practices, cover crops, tillage, crop rotation
+• Soils – soil physical properties, soil health, soil fertility management in organic practices, cover crops, tillage, crop rotation

-• Field production of fruit, vegetable, and grain – plant propagation, greenhouse techniques, variety selection, crop planning, projecting yields, bed preparation, irrigation and water management, flood mitigation
+• Field production – plant propagation, greenhouse techniques, variety selection, crop planning, projecting yields, bed preparation, irrigation and water management, flood mitigation

 • Pest and disease management – identification and management of invertebrate and anthropod pests, plant pathogens, predator control